Find Affordable College Courses

 Lubbock, TX

-Texas Tech University did quite well in this year’s ranking of the most popular places for fine and studio arts students to get a master’s degree.
-It came in at #8 on the list.
-Located in the large city of Lubbock, Texas Tech is a public school with a fairly large student population.
+Texas Tech University came in at #8 in this year’s edition of the Most Popular Fine & Studio Arts Master’s Degree Schools in Texas ranking.
+Located in the large city of Lubbock, Texas Tech is a public college with a fairly large student population.

 About 38% of the students majoring in Fine Arts at the school are women while 63% are male.